UKPLab/sentence-transformers/docs/usage/computing_sentence_embeddings.md

     stored_embeddings = stored_data['embeddings']
 ```

+## Multi-Process / Multi-GPU Encoding

+You can encode input texts with more than one GPU.
+If you want to encode texts with more than one GPU, the

 ## Sentence Embeddings with Transformers
 Most of our pre-trained models are based on [Huggingface.co/Transformers](https://huggingface.co/transformers/) and are also hosted in the [models repository](https://huggingface.co/models) from Hugginface.
 It is possible to use our sentence embeddings models without installing sentence-transformers: